Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 Students by the end of the course will be able to ...

-- Describe graphs and common graph algorithms.
+- Describe common graph algorithms.
-- Model and solve a variety of real world problems using graphs and graph algorithms.
+- Model and solve real world problems using graph algorithms.
-- Implement the graph abstract data type and common graph algorithms in code.
+- Implement graph algorithms in code.
 - Develop algorithmic thinking skills to expand on common graph algorithms and improve problem solving approaches.